Gaius-Augustus/BRAKER/README.md

 -   `File::HomeDir`

 For ProtHint, used when protein input is supplied, also install:

 -   `threads`

+For GeneMark-ETP+, used when protein and RNA-Seq is supplied:

+-   `YAML::XS`
+-   `Data::Dumper`
+-   `Thread::Queue`

 On Ubuntu, for example, install the modules with CPANminus<sup name="g4">[F4](#g4)</sup>: `sudo cpanm Module::Name`, e.g. `sudo cpanm Hash::Merge`.